jdodgen/cruise-line-shower-grab-handle-tray/README.md

 Version fits nice.
 A little leaning due to "curve" elongating the lower clamp.
 This ship has more places for storage and the shower is on a 25mm pole on a 50mm pole.

 forth version test.
-two mounts: 20mm and 25x50mm. two trays a "small" and a "soap"
+now connecting mounts to trays with a dovetail two mounts: 20mm and 25x50mm. two trays a "small" and a "soap"
 mount 20mm with "soap" tray
 mount 25x50mm with "small" tray
 All worked fine noticed that trays could be adjusted about 2 degrees up they would level out.
 Soap dish worked fine but needs ribs for drying.

-current version changes (1-JAN-2025).
+current version (3-JAN-2025).
 curve elongation problem is fixed by making lower clamp height changeable.
 Rounded sharp corners on the dovetail.
 Trays now are tilted up 2 degrees to level them out.
-Mount now uses less fillament and is more cone shaped.
+Using less fillament, different shapes.
-"soap" now has ridges between the slots.
+"soap" now has ridges between the slots. modular versions with dovetails on each end of soap and small/large